 - For the optional egg, beat egg with chopsticks or a fork and season with sesame oil and salt.
 Pour into a hot skillet and cook each side for 1-2 minutes or until well-done.
 Remove from pan and slice vertically.

 - Place vegetables and mushrooms onto the noodles and mix well with chopsticks.
-Add in another tsp of sesame oil and top with white sesame seeds.
+Add in another teaspoon of sesame oil and top with white sesame seeds.

 Looking for more stir-fry recipes?